 This novel came from a short story I wrote in 2010, which I knew had a much longer story attached.
-In 2012, I picked it up again, and it grew, and kept growing, and after five years and countless drafts, it has become the novel it is.
+In 2012, I picked it up again, and it grew, and kept growing, and after six years and countless drafts, it’s finally ready to be published.

 The story is set in rural Tasmania, beginning in the 1920s and finishing in the 1990s.
-It centres around two sisters: Ida, who dearly wants a family, and Nora, who dreams of singing on a stage, but neither sister achieves her dream.
+It centres around two sisters: Ida, who dearly wants a family, and Nora, who dreams of being an opera singer.
+Neither sister achieves her dream.

 The novel is about motherhood, womanhood, and sisterhood.
 It’s also about unrealised dreams, music, children and family.